MM vs MC Cartridges Explained

 MC Sound Signature

-MC cartridges tend to excel in systems where transparency and finesse are priorities, whereas MM designs offer musical warmth and practical convenience.
+MC cartridges tend to excel in systems where transparency and finesse are priorities.
+MM designs offer musical warmth and practical convenience.

 Electrical Differences Between MM and MC Designs